justinthdang/qworkloads/README.md

 The scripts include uniform, bit-reversal, and neighbour traffics, as well as an encoder for neural workloads like Quantum Convolutional Neural Networks (QCNN) and Quantum Autoencoders (QAE).
 I have also written a .txt to .csv script to convert the simulation outputs of these circuits into organized tables for data visualization and analysis.

 The full collection and rest of these generators can be accessed from [this joint research repository](https://github.com/Sadit-J/Qcomm-Traffic) maintained with my fellow research peers.
-Feel free to check out the results and findings from our research through [this paper]() we produced (currently in progress)!
+Feel free to check out the results and findings from our research through [this paper](https://github.com/Sadit-J/Qcomm-Traffic/blob/main/docs/paper.pdf) we worked on!

 ## Generating and Simulating Circuits
 To generate a circuit, run the desired script found under the circuit_generators folder.
 This will output a .txt file of the circuit.